yeronimuz/domiot-mqtt-backend/README.md

 Please review the settings in the application.yml configuration file for logging, mqtt and database settings.

 # What's next?
-So now you have a micro service that handles your home's sensor data.
-Okay, what then?
+Now you have a micro service that handles your home's sensor data.
 See the power-meter repo: https://github.com/yeronimuz/PowerMeter for reading measurements from your smart power meter. and the web-service repo: https://github.com/yeronimuz/lnb-iot-webservice